hyscale/hyscale/docs/load-balancer-support.md

 Thus unification of Ingress and Service Mesh makes more sense from a load balancing perspective.

 ### How it works?
+So basically we pluck a common feather (Routing Rules) out of each one's (Ingress & Service Mesh) hat.

 ### Prerequisites
+There are certain cluster level configurations depending upon loadBalancer Type (Ingress or Service Mesh) that a user has to perform before deploying a service with load balancer support using HyScale.

+In the case of Ingress:
+ - Deploying the Ingress Controller in the respective namespace.
+(Nginx/Traefik)

+In the case of Service Mesh:
+ - Installing Service Mesh (Istio) in the cluster.
+ - Ensure that the namespace in which we're deploying is istio-enabled.

 ### Introducing the 'loadBalancer' field

 ```yaml
 name: productpage
 image: